tmpreston/docs-2/docs/api/controller.md

 ### getPath

-Gets path of the request - it's relative to current `scope`
+Gets path of the request - it's relative to current `router`

 **Type:** `HttpContext -> string`